2025 Moldovan energy crisis: Negotiations with Gazprom and sackings in Moldova

 On 5 December, Recean announced that he had requested the resignation of Parlicov, as he was the responsible for managing the energy sector and "he made mistakes that led us to this situation of crisis".
-Recean also requested the resignation of Victor Bînzari, the general manager of Energocom (the national electricity supplier company), as the company "did not manage to secure the gas needs for the winter period at the most advantageous prices"; and Sergiu Tofilat, a member of the supervisory board of Moldovagaz (the national gas supplier company), as he "blocked the procurement of gas by the responsible institutions when prices were the most affordable".
+Recean also requested the resignation of Victor Bînzari, the general manager of Energocom (then the national electricity supplier company), as the company "did not manage to secure the gas needs for the winter period at the most advantageous prices"; and Sergiu Tofilat, a member of the supervisory board of Moldovagaz (then the national gas supplier company), as he "blocked the procurement of gas by the responsible institutions when prices were the most affordable".
 Recean also announced that he would directly assume the role that the energy minister had and that he called for the establishment of a state of emergency in energy starting from 16 December.
 He managed the energy ministry until Dorin Junghietu's appointment as minister on 19 February 2025.

 Also on 5 December, 26 members of the Parliament of Moldova for the Bloc of Communists and Socialists (BCS), the main opposition formation, presented a motion of no confidence against the Recean Cabinet over the energy situation, also calling for early parliamentary elections.
 Ion Ceban, the Mayor of Chișinău and president of the National Alternative Movement (MAN), called for the resignation of the cabinet and the organisation of early parliamentary elections following Recean's sackings, and so did the Alliance of Liberals and Democrats for Europe (ALDE).
 The Moldovan parliament rejected the motion on 13 December, with 55 votes against, 18 votes in favor and one abstention, well short of the 55 votes in favor required for a successful motion.